-With so many high profile data breaches over the last 12 months, from Sports Direct to mobile network Three and online retailer Kiddicare, businesses large and small have focused on boosting their cybersecurity.
-But, Lee Painter, CEO of network security specialists, LogonBox, is warning that employee passwords still remain a major weakness in many organisations’ cyber defences.
+With so many high profile data breaches over the last 12 months, businesses large and small have focused on boosting their cybersecurity.
+But, employee passwords still remain a major weakness in many organisations’ cyber defences.

 He comments: “The use of biometric identification, such as fingerprints, iris, voice or facial recognition might be on the rise, but the traditional password is deeply ingrained in the security psyche and is difficult for many organisations to move away from.
 Poor password practices make businesses vulnerable and create a route for hackers and malicious insiders to breach systems using password lists, social engineering and brute force attacks.
 Verizon’s 2016 Data Breach Investigations Report found that 63% of data breaches were caused by weak passwords.”

 Five insider hacks for strong, memorable passwords

 A strong password policy means insisting that employees use mixed cases, letters, numbers and symbols in passwords, change their passwords regularly, avoid using obvious passwords and do not reuse old passwords.
 Here are five additional insider tips to help make passwords even stronger and easier to remember.

 - The long and the short – As the length of a password increases, so does the time taken to crack it.
 Better Buys estimates that an eleven character password would take a hacker a decade to crack using a brute force attack, a seven-character one less than a second!
 Avoid the pitfall of small and simple to remember passwords.
 One long password can be just as easy to remember.